-If you are still unhappy with how DHMP handles your grievance, you can file a second level appeal.
-A new DHMP staff member will look at your grievance and how it was handled.
-After the second level appeal, if you are still unhappy, you can go to the State of Colorado.
-The State of Colorado's ruling is final.
+If you are still unhappy with how DHMP handles your grievance you can bring your grievance to the Department of Health Care Policy & Financing ruling is final.
 You can call them at 1-800-221-3943 (no charge) or you can write them at:

-Department of Health Care Policy & Financing Attn: DHMP Medicaid Choice Contract Manager 1570 Grant St.

-Denver, CO 80203-1714
+Department of Health Care Policy & Financing Attn: DHMP Medicaid Choice Contract Manager 1570 Grant St. Denver, CO 80203-1714